 Day on the Lake.
 Overnight at Libertador Lake Titicaca or Titilaka.

 Whether staying at Libertador Lake Titicaca (private excursion) or the luxurious Titilaka (shared excursion), today you will explore Lake Titicaca, including the floating reed island of Uros, home to a fishing and hunting community.

 If staying at Libertador Lake Titicaca next depart to Llachon island, where the indigenous populations, adorned in their traditional attire, are famous for their weaving techniques.
 Enjoy a traditional lunch in a local house specially prepared and hosted by the Community of Santa Maria.
 Located on the Capachica Peninsula and home to some of the most traditional communities in the Altiplano, this lesser-known community consists mainly of subsistence farmers and fishermen and is where you will be able to spend time getting to know the lovely village and its people.
-Your boat will then collect you and return you to the pier of your hotel.

 If staying at Titilaka, next explore Taquile Island’s rich textile tradition.
 Declared a part of UNESCO’s Masterpieces of the Oral and Intangible Heritage of Humanity, Taquile’s textiles are emblematic of the local living culture.
 As the island enjoys a privileged microclimate, you’ll likely see men weaving wonderful textile pieces outdoors.
 Enjoy a picnic with views of the lake and the surrounding mountains.
-Return to the hotel around 5:30pm and enjoy cocktails starting at 6:30pm before you sit down for your á la carte dinner around 7:30 pm.

 Lake Titicaca – Colca Valley